Gather 'round for a tale of magic and mystery in the Great Northern Catskills

 In the Great Northern Catskills of New York – Rip is everywhere.
 His legend is almost as big as Hudson's.
 From celebratory events and commemorative statues, to numerous business names and wonderful paintings at many of the historic lodges and resorts – Rip lives.

 The Rip Van Winkle Wine and Cheese Festival kicks off each year in May – celebrating the bounty of regional cheese-makers, wineries and much more.
-Play the "Catskill Seven," a series of golf courses along the Rip Van Winkle Golf Trail offering incredible views of the mountains and valleys.
+Play the "Catskill Nine," a series of golf courses along the Rip Van Winkle Golf Trail offering incredible views of the mountains and valleys.

 Explore the attractions such as the legendary "cloves" where Rip took his marathon nap.
 View the colorfully painted statues placed around the mountain-top region or hike to the top of Hunter Mountain and discover a larger-than-life sculpture of Rip Van Winkle.
 Envisioned by David Slutzky and carved by sculptor Kevin Van Hentenryck, the blue sandstone carving is meant to depict Rip as he awakens to discover his curious predicament.